aaronzguan/Online-Shopping-Cart-Database-Project/README.md

 ## Java GUI

-[simpleJDBCPostgres.java](https://github.com/aaronzguan/Online-Shopping-Cart-Database-Project/blob/master/simpleJDBCPostgres.java) is a sample Java program to import the Postgresql JDBC driver and connect with the database.
+[simpleJDBCPostgres.java](https://github.com/aaronzguan/Online-Shopping-Cart-Database-Project/blob/master/simpleJDBCPostgres.java) is only a sample Java to link the Postgresql JDBC driver and connect to the database for your reference.

-[SQL.java](https://github.com/aaronzguan/Online-Shopping-Cart-Database-Project/blob/master/Java_GUI/SQL.java) is the program that we used to submit the sql execution to the database.
+[SQL.java](https://github.com/aaronzguan/Online-Shopping-Cart-Database-Project/blob/master/Java_GUI/SQL.java) is the acutal program that we wrote to submit the sql execution to the database based on the sample above.

 [Java_GUI](https://github.com/aaronzguan/Online-Shopping-Cart-Database-Project/tree/master/Java_GUI) contains the Java programs for creating the GUI.